jlk9/wavelet_xcorr/README.md

 This repository contains a library of functions for performing temporal cross-correlations on wavelet-domain data.
 Traditionally, cross-correlation analysis on wavelet-compressed data is done by reconstructing the original time-series data or an approximation of it (via an inverse wavelet transform), and then computing the cross-correlations using direct or FFT-based methods.
 This library eliminates the intermediate step, allowing us to compute the temporal cross-correlations directly using the wavelet coefficients.
 In addition to the usual benefits of wavelet compression, such as noise reduction and bandpass filtering, our approach reduces the storage requirements for cross-correlation analysis (since we no longer need to do store a time-domain representation of our data), and can improve the speed of analysis in some cases.

+The wavelet-domain cross-correlation algorithm in this repository is desgined to be general-purpose, for any time-series data with equally spaced points that might be stored using its wavelet coefficients from a DWT.
+While it works correctly on wavelet-domain data in general, computational and storage benefits are gained when some form of compression is applied to the wavelet-domain data, such as thresholding or filtering by wavelet level.

 A detailed description of the underlying theory and method that motivates this implementation, as well as the benefits, is available in the electronic thesis document here: [https://vtechworks.lib.vt.edu/handle/10919/103864](https://vtechworks.lib.vt.edu/handle/10919/103864).

 ## Organization